D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Quantities/Maxwell stress tensor.md

 $$\boxed{T_{ij}=\varepsilon_{0}\left( E_{i}E_{j}- \frac{1}{2}\delta_{ij}E^{2} \right)+ \frac{1}{\mu_{0}}\left( B_{i}B_{j}- \frac{1}{2}\delta_{ij}B^{2} \right)}$$
 where $\delta_{ij}$ is the [[Kronecker delta]].
 #### Divergence
 As it stands, it is unclear how $T_{ij}$ can help us in simplifying anything, much less $\mathbf{f}$.
-The reason why it is useful is hidden behind the [[divergence]] of $\mathrm{T}$ as a whole.
+The reason why it is useful is hidden behind the [[Divergence]] of $\mathrm{T}$ as a whole.
 The divergence is usually only defined on [[Vector space|vectors]], but can be specified more broadly over tensors as an operation that reduces the order of the tensor by one.
-Since vectors are first-order tensors, their divergence is a zeroth-order tensor, i.e. a [[scalar]].
+Since vectors are first-order tensors, their divergence is a zeroth-order tensor, i.e. a [[Scalar]].
 The divergence of a second-order tensor like $\mathrm{T}$ therefore must be a first-order tensor, i.e. a vector.

 Unfortunately, tensors are very complicated objects and calculating their divergence is everything but straightforward.
 What we can do is calculate the divergence for each axis $j$.
 In this context, the divergence over the $j$-th axis is given by $(\nabla\cdot \mathrm{T})_{j}=\sum_{i=1}^{3}\partial_{i}T_{ij}$, which means[^1]
 $$(\nabla\cdot \mathrm{T})_{j}=\sum_{i=1}^{3} \partial_{i}\left[ \varepsilon_{0}\left( E_{i}E_{j}- \frac{1}{2}\delta_{ij}E^{2} \right) + \frac{1}{\mu_{0}}\left( B_{i}B_{j}- \frac{1}{2}\delta_{ij}B^{2} \right)\right]$$